etf1/kafka-message-scheduler/README.md

 # Schedules topics

-The topic used by the scheduler has to be compact and retention unlimited otherwise you will loose schedules.
+The topic used by the scheduler has to be compacted and retention unlimited otherwise you will loose schedules.
 If you plan to run multiple instances of the scheduler for example 3, you need at least 3 partitions in the topic.

 ```